 COVENANTS OF BUYER

-Buyer covenants and agrees, except as otherwise contemplated by this Agreement or as otherwise approved by Sellers in writing, that from the date hereof through the Closing Date:
+Buyer covenants and agrees, except as otherwise contemplated by this Agreement or as otherwise approved by Seller in writing, that from the date hereof through the Closing Date:

 6.1 General.
-Buyer will cooperate with Seller in order to consummate and make effective the transactions contemplated by this Agreement, including satisfaction of Sellers’ closing conditions.
+Buyer will cooperate with Seller in order to consummate and make effective the transactions contemplated by this Agreement, including satisfaction of Seller’ closing conditions.

 6.2 HSR Act.
 Upon the execution of this Agreement, Buyer will, if required, file a notification under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC.
-Buyer will, at Buyer’s expense: (a) promptly file any other required notifications under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC, (b) respond to inquiries from the Justice Department and the FTC in connection with such notification, (c) request early termination or waiver of any applicable waiting period under the HSR Act and (d) provide to Sellers’ copies of all filings and correspondence between Buyer and the Justice Department and the FTC regarding the purchase and sale contemplated hereby.
+Buyer will, at Buyer’s expense: (a) promptly file any other required notifications under the HSR Act relating to the purchase and sale contemplated hereby with the Justice Department and the FTC, (b) respond to inquiries from the Justice Department and the FTC in connection with such notification, (c) request early termination or waiver of any applicable waiting period under the HSR Act and (d) provide to Seller’ copies of all filings and correspondence between Buyer and the Justice Department and the FTC regarding the purchase and sale contemplated hereby.

 ARTICLE 7